A sugar free diet simply means eating no refined, concentrated, or added sugars. You can eat anything else.

-To create refined sugar, food manufacturers take whole natural foods and plants and cook them down to the pure sugar.
-The leftovers are discarded or used for animal feed.
+To create refined sugar, food manufacturers take whole natural foods and plants and (literally) cook them down to chemically pure sugar.
+The left over residue is discarded or used for animal feed.

-Sugar cane and sugar beets are refined to white table sugar, which is chemically pure sucrose.
+Sugar cane and sugar beets are refined into white table sugar, which is chemically pure sucrose.
 Because of sugar's popularity over the centuries, there are many, many names for the pure and partially pure products of sugar cane and sugar beets.

 Corn is refined to create glucose, dextrose, and fructose ("fruit sugar"--yes, the "fructose" and "fruit sugar" seen on labels comes from corn).
-Corn, not surprisingly, is the source for corn syrup, which is also an industrially refined product.
+Corn, of course, is the source for corn syrup, which is also an industrially refined product.

-High-fructose corn syrup is a mixture of refined glucose and refined fructose (both from corn) which is chemically so similar to sucrose (white table sugar) that it is widely used in processed foods in place of cane sugar.
+High-fructose corn syrup is a mixture of refined glucose and refined fructose (both from corn) which is chemically so similar to sucrose (white table sugar) that it is typically used in processed foods in place of cane sugar.

 Barley and rice are refined to maltose.
-"Malted barley" and "brown rice syrup" sound harmless on ingredients lists, but, sadly, they are also a form of refined sugar.
+"Malted barley" and "brown rice syrup" sound harmless on ingredients lists, but, sadly, they are also a form of manufactured sugar.

-Commercially available molasses and honey, although having the same names as unrefined molasses and honey, are also refined.
+Commercially available molasses and honey, although having the same names as unrefined molasses and raw honey, are also refined.